 Federal Spending by Category and Agency

-This section breaks down how the $4.1 trillion was spent.
-You can explore federal spending either by category or by agency.
+In this section, you can explore federal spending either by category or by agency.
 Curious to find out more?
 Dive deeper to see spending details by subcategory and other options.

 What does the government buy?